-Democracy is embedded in the ethos of our school.
-Children are listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
-Our children have many opportunities for their own voice to be heard.
-Throughout their school life there are times in which they can put themselves forward to take on extra responsibility and to collaborate with others for the greater good.
-Every year the children decide on their class rules and expectations as a team.
-All children are involved in the drawing up of these agreements.
-They have the opportunity to air their opinions and ideas through our School Parliament and pupil questionnaires.
+Democracy: Our pupils have the opportunity to air their opinions and ideas through our School Parliament and pupil questionnaires.
 The elections of School Parliament representatives are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
 Children have an annual questionnaire with which they are able to voice their views about the school.

-The importance of laws and rules, whether they are those that govern the class, school or the country are consistently reinforced during everyday life at Esher Church School.
-Each class discusses and sets its own rules at the start of the school year that are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.
+The Rule of Law: The importance of laws and rules, whether they are those that govern the class, school or the country are consistently reinforced during everyday life at Esher Church School with our Ready, Respectful, Safe rules.
 Our children are taught the value and reasons behind rules, that they govern and protect us, the responsibilities that this involves and the consequences when rules are broken.
-We involve our children in making decisions and choices that affect their time at school.
-Children are helped to learn to take responsibility for their own actions and for making things right if they have made a poor choice.

-At Esher Church School children are actively encouraged to make choices in a safe environment.
-They are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely and respectfully.
-Whether it is through choice of challenge; of how they record; or of participation in our numerous extra-curricular activities; our pupils are given the freedom to make choices.
+Individual Liberty: At school children are actively encouraged to make choices in a safe environment.
+They are encouraged to understand and exercise their rights and personal freedoms and are advised how to use these safely and respectfully particularly within PSHCE and E-safety lessons.
+Whether it is through choice of challenge; of how they record; or of participation in our numerous extra-curricular activities; our pupils are given the freedom to make confident choices.